-773 Application of industrial instrument for local governments and employees
+773 Application of industrial instrument for local governments and employees local government does not include the Brisbane City Council. remuneration, in relation to an employee, includes-

 - (1) This section applies if, immediately before the commencement of this section, an industrial instrument applied to a local government or an employee of the local government. - (2) On the commencement of this section, subdivision 1 does not affect-